 Army Ranger: Job Description, Salary and Outlook

-An Army Ranger is a member of the 75th Ranger Regiment, an elite special operations force.
-Highly disciplined and trained, Rangers execute assault missions in politically sensitive areas and in combat zones.
+Army Rangers are members of an elite special operations force.
+These highly disciplined and trained members of the U.S. Military execute assault missions in politically sensitive areas and in combat zones.
+Rangers must be accepted into and complete specialized training programs.

 Members of the 75th Ranger Regiment are assigned to one of four battalions - three based in Georgia and another in Washington State.
 They spend most of their workdays training or preparing for missions.
 A Ranger's duties require participation in large training exercises that may take place overseas.
 When not deployed, a Ranger has nights and weekends off from work.